mkgupta01/mkgupta01/README.md

 - 👋 Hi, I’m @mayankkuamr001
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning DSA.
 - 💞️ I’m looking to collaborate on making awesome projects.
+- 🎯 My skill set includes Java, Python, Web development, SQL...

 <!---
 mayankkuamr001/mayankkuamr001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.